aharri123/dsc-phase-2-project-v2-3/README.md

 After log transforming our price variable we can see that:

 * Our linearity assumption has drastically improved
-* The model residuals now follow a normal distribution
+* The model residuals now follow a more normal distribution
 * Our residuals now form a more homoscedastic pattern
 * Multicollinearity (above .70) is not a major issue for our data